 We love getting into the holiday spirit with our pets.
 Whether it's an adorably festive dog collar or a fun Holiday toy, it's fun to include every member of the family.
-But the festivities also bring lots of potentially unsafe conditions for pets so it's important to keep these helpful tips in mind:
+But the festivities also bring lots of potentially unsafe conditions for pets so it's important to keep these 4 holiday safety tips in mind:

 Keep your decorations pet friendly..
 Keep special ornaments at the top of your tree when decorating in case your cat or dog is curious.
-Most importantly, keep your pets away from electrical chords.
-Playing or chewing these chords could cause injury or even electrocution.
+Most importantly, keep your pets away from electrical cords.
+Playing or chewing these cords could cause injury or even electrocution.
 Hiding cords in a PVC pipe is a great way to keep them safe from your pup.

 Keep your pup warm!
 The holidays are a chilly time of year and even though dogs will naturally grow thicker fur, the weather can pose a serious risk for pups of all sizes.
 Keep walks short when the temperatures dip below freezing and consider a winter sweater or coat.
 If you are expecting snow, make sure to use pet-friendly de-icing materials or sand and salt as common deicers are dangerous for pets to digest and not good for the environment.
 Dog booties are a great way to keep their paws clean of potentially hazardous materials and prevent them from collecting snow and ice between their toes.